Policies to Promote Child Health, The Future of Children, Princeton-Brookings, Washington D.C. Spring 2015, edited with Nancy Reichman.

 Welfare and the Well-Being of Children: The Relative Effectiveness of Cash and In-Kind Transfers, Fundamentals of the Pure and Applied Economics #59, Harwood Academic Publishers, Chur Switzerland, 1995.

-“Do Low Levels of Blood Lead Reduce Children’s Future Test Scores,” forthcoming, American Economic Journal: Applied Economics, January 2018, with Anna Aizer, Peter Simon, Patrick Vivier.
+“Do Low Levels of Blood Lead Reduce Children’s Future Test Scores,” American Economic Journal: Applied Economics, 10 #1, January 2018, p.307-41, with Anna Aizer, Peter Simon, Patrick Vivier.

-"Inequality in Mortality Over the Life Course: Why Things Are Not as Bad as You Think," forthcoming, Contemporary Economic Policy.
+"Inequality in Mortality Over the Life Course: Why Things Are Not as Bad as You Think," Contemporary Economics Policy, 36 #1, January 2018, 7-23.

 “Is It Who You Are or Where You Live?
-Residential Segregation and Racial Gaps in Childhood Asthma,” Journal of Health Economics, forthcoming, with Diane Alexander.
+Residential Segregation and Racial Gaps in Childhood Asthma,” Journal of Health Economics, 55, September 2017, 186-200, with Diane Alexander.

 “Are Publicly Insured Children Less Likely to be Admitted to Hospital than the Privately Insured (and Does it Matter)?”
 Economics and Human Biology, 25, 2017, 33-51 with Diane Alexander.